European-XFEL/Karabo/doc/installation/dependency_management.rst

 ``Darwin-x86``.
 It's the directory where all built externs are staged before being copied into a karabo build directory.

+Note that dependencies which include executable binaries (programs or shared libraries) will need to have their ``RUNPATH`` metadata set so that runtime linking works appropriately.
+This is handled by the ``extern/relocate_deps.sh`` script, and should be made there when adding/removing/updating dependencies.

 Once you are reasonably sure that everything works, open a merge request for the branch.
 After the merge request is approved and merged into the master branch, add a tag to the merge commit: